MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/ugc/quickstart.md

 ## Create a draft UGC item

-You create "draft" UGC items by calling the `CreateDraftItem` API with the ``"type":"ugc"`` parameter.
+You create "draft" UGC items by calling the `CreateDraftItem` API with the ``"Type":"ugc"`` parameter.
 Draft items are designed to be reviewed and accessed by their creators before being moved to a published state.
 To create a draft item you need:

 - The `EntityToken` from the previous call in the X-EntityToken header.
 - The `Entity.Id` from the previous call in the item's `CreatorEntityKey.Id`.